 - PI: Dr. Meg Sleeper, VMD, DACVIM (cardiology).
 Prior to setting an appointment, you are STRONGLY encouraged to email Dr. Sleeper that she can help pre-screen potential candidates and to clarify any fees you might incur.

 At enrollment, an antibody titer, hematology and biochemistry panel will be used for screening purposes.
 Dogs will undergo a 3-minute electrocardiogram (ECG), a complete echocardiogram (ECHO) and the owners will complete a quality of life questionnaire.
-In order to participate in the study, dogs fulfilling the requirements will be randomly assigned to one of two groups: the placebo arm (cardiac injection with saline) or the gene therapy group (cardiac injection with the virus vector: AAV2/6-ARC-s100a1).
-Standard medical management for DCM and congestive heart failure will continue throughout the study in all dogs (pimobendan, angiotensin converting enzyme inhibitor and diuretic therapy).
-Saline instead of empty virus will be used as the placebo so that control dogs can undergo gene delivery if the treatment group demonstrates a significant improvement compared to the placebo group.
+In order to participate in the study, dogs fulfilling the requirements will receive the gene therapy (cardiac injection with the virus vector: AAV2/6-ARC-s100a1).
+Standard medical management for DCM, and congestive heart failure, if applicable, will continue throughout the study in all dogs (pimobendan, angiotensin converting enzyme inhibitor and diuretic therapy).
 Owners will need to commit to re-evaluations at 2, 4, 6, 9, and 12 months at the University of Florida following therapy.

 Funding for the research is provided through the efforts and generosity of the AKC Canine Health Foundation.